cjfloss/scripture/README.md

 # BibleNow
-A Bible app for elementary OS
+A Bible app for elementary OS.
+Still under developement and not much usable.